Today we’ll complete the shoulder volume series.

 Furthermore, if you train them separately your performance might also increase.

-For example, if your current shoulder programme includes; 10 sets rear delts, 10 sets side delts and 6 sets front delts, it is probably a better idea to split it up into separate shoulder days.
+For example, if your current shoulder program looks like the following: 10 sets rear delts, 10 sets side delts and 6 sets front delts, it is probably a better idea to split it up into separate shoulder days.

 What about the intensity for the optimal rear delt volume?